 Differences Between SEO and Content

 SEO uses keyword research and backlinks to move your website up onto the search engine’s first page.
-Without content marketing, that could bring the user to a page filled with “restaurants near me” written repeatedly but not providing much information.
-Even if those keywords helped with the SEO piece, it’s not going to keep a potential customer’s attention for too long.
+Without content marketing, that could bring the user to a page filled with “law firms near me” written repeatedly but not providing much information.
+Even if those keywords helped with the SEO piece, it’s not going to keep a potential client’s attention for too long.

 Content marketing uses strategies like providing relevant copy, imagery, media, etc. and knowing the target audience.
-All of this is great once you get to the website, but without an SEO strategy, how will anyone ever find your company?
+All of this is great once you get to the website, but without an SEO strategy, how will anyone ever find your law practice?

 How SEO and Content Marketing Work Together

 SEO and content work in unison.
 Content is essential for SEO and SEO is essential for content to rank – you really can’t have one without the other.
 Keyword research and implementing specific keyword strategies are a necessity for content and SEO can hardly be done if content doesn’t exist.

 Tips for Creating a SEO Content Marketing Strategy